open-formulieren/open-forms/docs/developers/backend/core/formio.rst

 ------------------------------

-Some component types have specific logic which should be executed after the form is submitted, for example updating external service with the submission information.
+Some component types have specific logic which should be executed after the form is submitted, for example updating an external service using the submission data.

 This logic can be implemented in the :meth:`openforms.formio.registry.BasePlugin.pre_registration_hook`.

-This method is called for all components between pre-pregistration and registration steps, so the submission reference ID is already generated and can be used.
+This method is called for all components during the :meth:`openforms.submissions.tasks.on_post_submission_event` proces, between the pre-pregistration and registration steps, so the submission reference ID is already generated and can be used.

 For an example of a custom field type, see :class:`openforms.formio.components.custom.CustomerProfile`.